Female genital mutilation (FGM) has been a criminal offence in the UK since 1985.

-It should also be acknowledged that some adolescent girls and boys may choose to bind their breast using constrictive material due to gender transformation or identity, and this may also cause health problems.
+It should also be acknowledged that some adolescent girls and boys may choose to bind their breasts using constrictive material due to gender transformation or identity, and this may also cause health problems.

 Breast ironing and flattening can happen anywhere in the world, but is more predominant in Cameroon, and these other countries: Togo, Chad, Kenya, Guinea-Bissau, South Africa, Cote d’Ivoire, Benin and Zimbabwe.

 This is child abuse and whist there is no UK law, it is an abusive practice causing physical pain and suffering, and on social and psychological well-being.

 Take action if you're worried